 Cerulo and Mazur pointed us to the inflatable pools from fashion stylist Kristin Myllenbeck’s line Mylle, which they say are “fun without splashing into swan-pool-float territory.”
-The Mylle pools measure 65 inches in diameter (or just under five and a half feet) and have been sold out for months — but, for now, they’re restocked in three colors: ochre, green, and their original black-and-white stripes (the brand’s original style) to terrazzo.
+The Mylle pools measure 65 inches, or just under five and a half feet, in diameter.
+In addition to this ochre color, you can get them in green or with patterns that range from black-and-white stripes (the brand’s original style) to terrazzo.

 In the same bright colors as our favorite Popsicles, this pool that measures 59 inches (or slightly under five feet) in diameter just screams summer to us.

-Technically this bright, tomato-red foldable pool is meant for dogs, but at 63 inches (or just over five feet) wide, it will also work for humans.
-Strategist contributor Regan Stephens says her three daughters — “who, at ages 3, 4, and 8, range in size from pug to pit bull” — spend all afternoon playing in a similar pet pool.
+Technically this foldable pool is meant for dogs, but at 63 inches (or just over five feet) wide, it will also work for humans.
+Strategist contributor Regan Stephens says her three daughters — “who, at ages 3, 4, and 8, range in size from pug to pit bull” — spend all afternoon playing in it.
 The folding design makes it easier to set up, compared to an inflatable pool, and a drainage valve makes it just as easy to empty.

 You will need a larger patch of grass to unfurl this modular, family-size, monochromatic pool, but it gets extra points for the built in chairs.
 It also comes with a drain plug and a repair patch.

-On the smaller end of the spectrum, at a little under four-feet long, the size of this inflatable unicorn pool makes it better for kids.
+On the smaller end of the spectrum, at a little under four feet long, the size of this inflatable unicorn pool makes it better for kids.
 But if you’ve got little ones to entertain, it is sure to be a crowd-pleaser.
+The pool has a padded base and a drain plug, so you can easily pack it up after a day in the yard.
 And if she springs a leak, an included repair patch makes fixing it easy.
-The pool also has a padded base and a drain plug, so you can easily pack it up after a day in the yard.